 - Roughly chop the sausage into bite sized pieces and gently fry in a frying pan until golden, remove from the pan and set aside.

-- Add the tomato puree and the greek seasoning and saute for a few minutes.
+- Add the tomato puree and cook for a few minutes.

 - Add the red wine and deglaze the pan making sure to stir in all those lovely crispy bits that have started to form on the bottom of the pan then stir in the tomatoes.

-- Add the sweetener, bay leaf and paprika and simmer on a low heat for 25 – 30 minutes until reduced down and thickened.
+- Add the sweetener, bay leaf and paprika and the chilli flakes if using and simmer on a low heat for 25 – 30 minutes until reduced down and thickened.